 Chromebooks have taken over the classrooms in the US lately.
 The students might likely use an iPhone as their primary device alongside the Chromebook.
 As a result, ecosystems’ incompatibility becomes a barrier between the two since they’re the bi-products of two different companies, Google and Apple.

 So, how about running iTunes on your Chromebook?
 Yes, it is possible to run iTunes on Chromebook, undoubtedly.
-In this article, we’ll go through the entire process of installing iTunes on Chromebooks.
-Additionally, we’ll let you know how things perform in the end to foresee things before installing it on your Chromebook.
+This article will go through the entire process of installing iTunes on Chromebooks.
+Additionally, we’ll let you know how things perform to foresee things before installing it on your Chromebook.

 Installing iTunes on Chromebook (2022)

 This guide will explain how to get iTunes working on your Chromebook.
 TL;DR, we’ll be using a Linux container to install the Windows version of iTunes on your Chromebook.
 For this purpose, we’ll use the Wine app to run the iTunes app.
-In the end, we’ll also guide you with the process of creating a shortcut on your home screen.
+Ultimately, we’ll also guide you through creating a shortcut on your home screen.

 It will install Linux on your Chromebook, and a terminal window will open.
 Alternatively, you can look for a Terminal icon in the app drawer and open it.